Updated on September 6, 2022 by Sarina

 3. Hand Wheel

-TIP : Hand wheel should always be turned towards you, even when using reverse stitch.
+TIP : Hand wheel should always be turned towards you, even when using a reverse stitch.

 The upright bar at the lower end of which the needle is attached.A needle clamp screw on this bar holds the needle in place.